 Middle school students (6th-8th grades) are given the chance to play in a Handbell choir once a week.
 This is an experience completely unique to Trinity students in Grand Island.
 Students use higher thinking skills to master 2-4 bells.
 This requires the students to recognize the pitches they are responsible for and where they occur within the rhythmic context of the song.
 The choir performs multiple times throughout the year, delighting performers and audiences alike!

 Every other year, the Trinity student body performs a Musical of the music director's choosing.
-In 2018 the musical was "Are We There Yet?" featuring the story of Moses.
+In 2021 the musical was "Rescue In The Night" featuring the story of Daniel.
 These productions allow students of all ages to share the love of Christ while participating in creative activities.

 Visual and Performing Arts

 Trinity uses the “Arts Attack” curriculum for visual art in grades K-4.
 Art is taught in the self-contained classroom and is worked seamlessly into the day’s activities.